-The stress of our daily cycle can affect our firm grip on mental health.
-Imagine the mental health toll in a continuous daily routine in a year!
-A mental health issue can be very tricky.
-A mental health problem can make you feel lost between a reality and a dream.
-This mental health problem can make you feel lost between a reality and a dream.
+The stress of our daily cycle can affect sanity.
+Imagine the mental health toll of a continuous daily routine!
+It can be tricky as mental health problems make you feel lost between reality and dreams.

-Your ability to remember things and organize your thoughts is often hampered, so you have to work extra hard to keep up at work and at home.
+Your ability to remember things and organize your thoughts is often hampered. you have to work extra hard to keep up at work and at home.
 Decision making can be extremely difficult. — SETH J. GILLIHAN, PHD

 Studies show 18.2% of people are suffering from severe mental health problems.